 Importantly, you don’t need a Fidelity account to invest in Fidelity funds.
 Most brokerage and retirement accounts (outside of 401(k)s, which are highly limited and vary from one plan to the next) that allow you to buy mutual funds will let you own Fidelity’s products.

 Today, I’ll introduce you to some of Fidelity’s best mutual funds to buy in 2026—a collection of products that showcase both Fidelity’s track record as a haven for smart stock and bond pickers, as well as its ability to provide superior index funds with thin fees.
-Every Fidelity fund on this list represents the Investor-class shares, which are available to all retail investors and have no investment minimums.
+Better still: Every Fidelity fund on this list represents the Investor-class shares, which are available to all retail investors and have no investment minimums.

 Disclaimer: This article does not constitute individualized investment advice.
 Individual securities, funds, and/or other investments appear for your consideration and not as personalized investment recommendations.
 Act at your own discretion.